 - 112 egg yolks approximately equal to 6.5 raw fresh egg yolks from large-sized chicken eggs.

-- Make sure to serve the cake at room temperature: take it out of the fridge 30 minutes before serving.
+- Serve the cake at room temperature: take it out of the fridge 30 minutes before serving.

 Nutrition